stonerlab/stonerplots/README.md

  * presentation_sm - a style for making 1/2 width graphs.
  * presentation_dark - tweak the weight of elements for dark presnetations.
  * science-2col, science-3col - Science 2 and 3 column width figures
+ * thesis-sm - reduces the figure width to make the axes closer to 4/3 aspect ratio.

 Colour Cycles
 -------------